Entanglement distribution based on quantum walk in arbitrary quantum networks: Application for constructing quantum fractal networks

-Furthermore, we can generate a $3$-qubit or $3$-qudit GHZ state corresponding to a shade triangle with side length $2^N L$ from the GHZ states corresponding to the shade triangles in $G(N)$ through $\frac{3^N-1}{2}$ operations in the \Cref{fig:9} or \Cref{fig:10}.
-So we can construct a complex quantum network between quantum nodes by implementing entanglement between these quantum nodes through the above operations.
-Inspired by classical complex networks in the real life generally have self similarity\cite{50}, we can construct a quantum complex network according to the structure of the Sierpinski gasket, which will bring some self similarity to the actual quantum network structure.
+Furthermore, we can distribute a $3$-qubit or $3$-qudit GHZ state corresponding to a shaded triangle with side length $2^N L$ using the GHZ states corresponding to the shaded triangles in $G(N)$ through $\frac{3^N-1}{2}$ operations in \Cref{fig:9} or \Cref{fig:10}.
+Therefore, we can construct a complex quantum network between quantum nodes by distributing entanglement between these quantum nodes.
+Inspired by classical complex networks in real life that generally have self-similarity\cite{50}, we can construct a quantum complex network according to the structure of the Sierpinski gasket, which will bring some self-similarity to the actual quantum network structure.

 From $G(N)$, we can construct the corresponding quantum network $F(N)$.
-The construction rule is as follows: the GHZ entangled states corresponding to the basic shaded triangles in $G(N)$ are regarded as the basic entangled states, and we assume that these basic entangled states can be prepared directly and continuously.
-And the three nodes where the particles of basic entangled state are located are entangled by the basic entangled state.
-By using these basic entangled states and the above entanglement swapping operations, we can prepare GHZ states with particles farther apart, so that some nodes that are not originally entangled by the same entangled state can be entangled by the same entangled state.
-In the network we construct, we can establish a tripartite channel between three nodes can be entangled by the same GHZ entangled state as shown in \Cref{fig:11(a),fig:11(b),fig:11(c)}.
-As for the constructed quantum network, we describe its classical complex network properties in more detail in the appendix A.
+The construction rule is as follows: the GHZ entangled states corresponding to the basic shaded triangles in $G(N)$ are regarded as basic entangled states, and we assume that these basic entangled states can be prepared directly and continuously.
+The three nodes, where the particles of the basic entangled state are located, are entangled by the basic entangled state.
+Using these basic entangled states, we can prepare GHZ states with particles farther apart so that some nodes that are not originally entangled by the same entangled state can be entangled by the same entangled state.
+In the constructed network, we can establish a tripartite channel between three nodes that can be entangled by the same GHZ entangled state, as shown in \Cref{fig:11(a),fig:11(b),fig:11(c)}.
+Research on complex quantum networks has attracted considerable attention\cite{75}.
+On the one hand, complex quantum networks leverage quantum algorithms to demonstrate significant attributes of complex networks.
+For example, continuous quantum walks in fractal networks exhibit a series of quantum transport properties related to fractal networks\cite{76,77,78}.
+We studied the quantum transport properties of continuous quantum walks in newly designed quantum fractal networks.
+Compared with direct continuous quantum walks on Sierpinski gaskets, the quantum walks on the new network diffuse faster within the same period of time, which can be clearly seen from the probability distribution and standard deviation of the positions, as shown in \Cref{fig:s2,fig:s3,fig:s4}.
+Because we increased the number of edges between nodes according to the network design method, this led to an acceleration of quantum diffusion in this network compared to the Sierpinski gasket.